 Our hygienist will perform an initial examination of your teeth and gums, documenting any changes since your last visit, measuring any pockets between your teeth and gums and making note of any possible problems he or she sees.
-The doctor will then perform a more detailed examination, looking for signs of cavities and screening for oral cancer.
-During this examination, the dentist may use several tools, such as a probe for measuring the gum pockets, an exploring tool, and a dental mirror.
-If you have anxiety issues about any of these tools or procedures, let the doctor know, so we can explain your sedation options.
+The doctors will then perform a more detailed examination, looking for signs of cavities and screening for oral cancer.
+During this examination, the dentists may use several tools, such as a probe for measuring the gum pockets, an exploring tool, and a dental mirror.
+If you have anxiety issues about any of these tools or procedures, let the doctors know, so we can explain your sedation options.

 Helping You Maintain Excellent Oral Hygiene

 A dental cleaning, or hygiene maintenance appointment, involves the removal of plaque, tartar, and stains from your teeth.
 Plaque, a sticky film of bacteria and sugars, causes cavities and gum disease.
 If not removed daily through brushing and flossing, plaque can harden into tartar, or calculus.
 Even our patients who brush and floss regularly will experience some buildup of plaque and tartar around the gums and between teeth.